itmplatform/plugin-documentation/readme.md

 - `@@ITMAPI@@` : The host part of the URL. `https://api.itmplatform.com/`
 <!-- - @@TaskMS@@
 - @@AccountMS@@
-If we are not serving these, then we must provide a way for users to request the API KEy, and make a first call to the login method, store the token, then use it-->
+If we are not serving these, then we must provide a way for users to request the API Key, and make a first call to the login method, store the token, then use it-->

 # Debugging